Back to Blog

 Mistake 3: Ignoring the Flywheel

 Amazon’s algorithm rewards sales velocity with better organic rankings.
 Advertising is the fuel that starts this flywheel.
-Sellers who evaluate each campaign purely on ACoS miss the compounding effect: ad-driven sales improve rankings, which drive organic sales, which improve rankings further.
+Authors who evaluate each campaign purely on ACoS miss the compounding effect: ad-driven sales improve rankings, which drive organic sales, which improve rankings further.

 TACoS captures this flywheel effect because it shows whether your total revenue is growing faster than your ad spend.